docs4class/372-2022/07-intro.Rmd

 - gain insight from data, reproducibly
 - gain insight from data, reproducibly, using modern programming tools and techniques
 - gain insight from data, reproducibly and collaboratively, using modern programming tools and techniques
-- gain insight from data, reproducibly (with literate programming and version control) and collaboratively, using modern programming tools and techniques
+- commnucate insight from data

 ## Toolkit for reproducibility